ansys/ansys-tools-local-product-launcher/doc/source/intro.rst

     ansys-launcher configure ACP direct

-The CLI will prompt for the configuration options available for this launcher.
+The CLI prompts for the configuration options available for this launcher.

 Launching